Justin Foley: Career

 Foley joined Killswitch Engage alongside fellow Blood Has Been Shed bandmate Howard Jones after the departure of the previous drummer, Tom Gomes, in October 2003.
-He joined the band just as they were hitting their height of popularity as the his first two appearances came on The End of Heartache (2004) and As Daylight Dies (2007).
+He joined the band just as they were hitting their height of popularity as his first two appearances came on The End of Heartache (2004) and As Daylight Dies (2007).
 The group have been considered one of the more influential bands in the Metalcore genre and Foley has played on 7 total albums, along with being nominated for 3 Grammy Awards for Best Metal Performance.

-When he is not touring Foley has been know to serve as a freelance orchestral musician with many Connecticut symphony orchestras such as the Waterbury Symphony and New Britain Symphony. citing the marimba as his favorite orchestral instrument.
+When he is not touring Foley has been known to serve as a freelance orchestral musician with many Connecticut symphony orchestras such as the Waterbury Symphony and New Britain Symphony. citing the marimba as his favorite orchestral instrument.

+In 2009 Foley filled in on four shows during As I Lay Dying’s South American tour when their drummer Jordan Mancino had to sit out due to health problems.

 Foley is one of the many advertising artists for Evans Drumheads, Yamaha Drums, and Zildjian Cymbals.

 Foley also plays drums on metalcore band Unearth's 2011 album Darkness in the Light, filling in for departed drummer Derek Kerswill.
+He also toured with the band in support of the album.

 Foley started Lybica, a four-piece instrumental post-rock/metal band, in 2020.
 His primary role is guitarist, but he played both guitar and drums on their self-titled album, which was released on September 16, 2022.
 Lybica is signed with Metal Blade Records.

+Gear

+Foley favors a smaller drum after playing a bigger kit earlier in his career.
+He uses a "20" kick and 10", 13", and 15" toms.
+Instead of using two drums for double-kick, he uses one drum with a double pedal.
+Much of his gear consist of Yamaha products who he is sponsored by.